 Contact Us Today

-If you are in the Saskatoon area and you, or someone you know, have been charged with impaired driving, you must act immediately to secure proper counsel—not only to defend your rights, but also to protect your future.
-You need qualified legal assistance to represent your interests—you need Wardell Gillis.
+If you are in the Saskatchewan area and you, or someone you know, have been charged with impaired driving, you must act without delay to secure proper counsel—not only to defend your rights, but also to defend your future.
+You need trained legal assistance to represent your interests—you need Wardell Gillis.